 Whatever your genre, your solos and musical arrangements can come to life when you incorporate call and response between instruments, vocalists, and any combination you can think of.

-During the recent Disc Makers Chat I hosted, we talked about techniques to improve your improvisation and soloing.
+During the recent interview i did with Disc Makers, we talked about techniques to improve your improvisation and soloing.
 One very powerful concept that came up during the discussion was call and response, and it’s a topic that deserves attention, and a blog entry, of its own.

 Call and response is a simple concept: At some point in a song or composition, one instrument or voice “calls” with a musical idea of some sort and a different voice or instrument then “responds” with the same idea, a variation thereof, or something completely different; then the process repeats.
 It’s like a musical conversation that progresses, back and forth, in the context of a performance.

 Even though the concept is simple, its applications are endless, and you can hear call and response come to life in jazz and gospel, rock and pop, rap and reggae, and just about any genre you can name.
 Here are just a few video example to help you start using call and response in your own musical arrangements, solos, and songwriting in any genre or style.

 “Uptown Funk,” Mark Ronson featuring Bruno Mars